PavanaParadesi15/PavanaParadesi15/README.md

 - 🖥️ **Tech Enthusiast**: I love learning about new tools and technologies that make workflows smarter and faster.
 - 🌍 **Globetrotter**: I enjoy exploring new cultures and places in my free time and I'm a fan of science fiction and fantasy novels
 - ☕ **Tea Lover**: My best ideas usually come with a cup of tea by my side!
 - 🧩 **Problem Solver**: Whether it's debugging code or solving puzzles, I love cracking challenges.
+- **Languages Spoken**: English, Hindi

 ---